scalexm/scalexm.github.io/_posts/2024-10-13-single-index-model.md

 By exploiting the assumptions of the model, we reduced it to a trivial case where every asset return is an affine combination of the others.
 Surely this is *not* what Sharpe had in mind, and yet after re-reading his original papers, the inconsistency was there from the beginning.
-Does that mean that the model is irreparably flawed and that we can't just add up idiosyncratic volatilities to compute the volatility of a portfolio, or hedge out the market risk common to all assets?
-The empirical applications tend to say that yes, we can do these things at least as an approximation, so the situation may be salvageable.
-The residuals cannot be uncorrelated, but the empirical cross-correlations look to be small enough for the "natural" consequences of the model to hold approximately, such as additivity of the idiosyncratic volatilities.
-Can we just replace the uncorrelation hypothesis in $$\eqref{eq:hypothesis}$$ by "cross-correlations must be small"?
-Well, this is not an appropriate way of describing a mathematical model, and it also prevents saying anything quantitative about the cases where "small" is not actually small enough.
+Does that mean that the model is irreparably flawed and that we can't just add up idiosyncratic variances to compute the variance of a portfolio, or hedge out the market risk common to all assets?
+In fact, the empirical applications tend to show that we can still do these things, at least as an approximation, because the residual cross-correlations are small: the theoretical issue really lies in amalgamating "small" and "exactly zero".
+Can we just replace the third hypothesis in
+$$\eqref{eq:hypothesis}$$ by "cross-correlations must be small"?
+Aside from not being an appropriate way of describing a mathematical model, it also prevents saying anything quantitative about the cases where "small" is not actually small enough.

 ### The CAPM and the origins of the model

-As I said, I started by revisiting the old papers written by Sharpe, from which I got a better understanding of how his Diagonal Model came to life.
+As I said, I started by revisiting the first papers written by Sharpe, from which I got a better understanding of how his Diagonal Model came to life.
 Oddly enough, it is often amalgamated with the **CAPM** published as an independent paper one year later[^3]: Sharpe initially wrote a first version of the CAPM in terms of the Diagonal Model in his 1961 PhD dissertation[^4], but it was